sanbrasp/searchandsortalgorithmpractice/README.md

 - **SearchAlgorithmPractice.Tests**
   `xUnit` tests covering both linear search and binary search (more to come), including edge cases (empty collection, boundary indices, unsorted-array behavior).
+  _More tests to come for the remaining projects._
   Will have its own README soon.
   [BinarySearchTests](SearchAlgorithmPractice.Tests/BinarySearchTests.cs)
   [LinearSearchTests](SearchAlgorithmPractice.Tests/LinearSearchTests.cs)